mattyoung101/omicron/omicam/README.md

 the time.
 It may also be possible to use ntpd to do this automatically but it hasn't been researched yet.

 ### CLion setup
-If you don't have CLion, you'll need to download and install it.
+At Team Omicron, we use the CLion IDE to work with the project.
 It's free for students if you have an *.edu email.
+Otherwise, it should be compatible with other Linux IDEs like QTCreator or Code::Blocks.

 Import the project into CLion on your host computer and follow the [instructions provided by JetBrains](https://www.jetbrains.com/help/clion/remote-projects-support.html) to configure a